aarn-m/FINAL-PROJECT-Computer-Programming-2-CS12S1/README.md

 "Design and Development of a Gamified Morse Code Translator and Learning Application Using Java GUI"

 ## Group 5 CS12S1
-Made by first year, second semester students from Technological Institute of the Philippines - Manila.
+Made by first year students from Technological Institute of the Philippines - Manila.
 - Moleta, Aaron James T.
 - Sarmiento, Jeshmond Riche V.
 - Gaffud, Humphrey Ohwen S.